savonet/book/language.md

 ### Optional arguments

-Another useful feature is that we can give _default values_ to arguments, which thus become _optional_: if, when calling the function, a value is not specified for such arguments, the default value will be used.
+Another useful feature is that we can give _default values_ to arguments, which thus become _optional_\index{argument!optional}: if, when calling the function, a value is not specified for such arguments, the default value will be used.
 For instance, if for some reason we tend to generally measure samples over a period of 2.5 seconds, we can make this become the value for the `duration` parameter: